census-instrumentation/opencensus-node/README.md

 # OpenCensus Libraries for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

 OpenCensus Node.js is an implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
-Right now OpenCensus for Node.js supports custom tracing and automatic tracing for HTTP and HTTPS.
+Right now OpenCensus for Node.js supports custom tracing and automatic tracing for HTTP, HTTPS HTTP2 and MongoDB.
 Please visit the [OpenCensus Node.js package](https://github.com/census-instrumentation/opencensus-node/tree/master/packages/opencensus-nodejs) for usage.

 The library is in alpha stage and the API is subject to change.